praveen-raturi/rt_reg_base_elasticnet/README.md

-Elasticnet implementation for linear regression as per Ready Tensor specifications for 'Regression-Base' category.
+Elasticnet implementation for linear regression using Tensorflow/Keras as per Ready Tensor specifications for 'Regression-Base' category.